Via Ferrata Zip Lining in Yangshuo

-Our guides were extremely professional (and fun!) and follow strict safety procedures ensuring you are safe and enjoying your experience throughout the day.
-The coach was trying to explain to our students about safety issues and instructions on how to use the equipment.
-The Jebel Jais Via Ferrata involves a combination of walking, scrambling/climbing and zip lining around a purpose built course.
-At all times you will be accompanied by qualified guides and protected by a system of steel cables and anchors.
-Prior to the experience, the guides will ensure you fully understand the operation of safety equipment and are properly fitted with harness and helmet.
-Participants should be between 12 and 65 years of age, between 50 and 100 kilos of weight, have moderate fitness levels and be comfortable at heights.
-No prior technical experience is needed; we will ensure that everyone gains the skills to successfully complete the course.
+The guides were extremely professional.
+They followed strict safety procedures to ensure students were safe and enjoyed their experience.
+The guide explained to our students about safety and how to use the equipment.
+Everyone wore a harness and helmet.
+The Jebel Jais Via Ferrata involves a combination of walking, climbing and zip lining around a purpose built course.
+At all times, students were accompanied by qualified guides and protected by a system of steel cables and anchors.
+Climbers do not need any prior experience.
+People of all ages and fitness levels can successfully complete the course.

-“It gives outdoor enthusiasts a chance to reach the same high, vertical faces as rock climbers, without the same strenuous training or severe risk because of the metal-ladder rungs fixed into the rocks and the cable to which you are secured,” Juan added. “also, it makes my Adrenaline very high” Shaun added.
-Suspend your fear as you zip along our cables, reaching speeds up to 40 mph, and soar over the canyon floor some 60-100 feet below!
-650-700 meters in total.
-Margret and Anzelle are very brave girls indeed!
+“It gives outdoor enthusiasts a chance to reach the same high, vertical faces as rock climbers, without the same strenuous training or severe risk because of the metal-ladder rungs fixed into the rocks and the cable to which you are secured” Juan said.
+“Also, it makes my adrenaline very high” Shaun added.